javis86/node-red-contrib-mongodb-aleph/README.md

 This could be a unique constant or you could create one based on some other msg property.

 Currently we do not limit or cap the collection size at all...

+## Changelog

+See `CHANGELOG.md` for more info, including information regarding breaking changes per version.